Sciatica Pain and Treatment

 How We Treat Sciatica

-We have treated many patients who suffered from sciatica and leg problems.
+We have treated many patients who suffered from sciatica and required sciatica treatment.
 If you, or someone you love, suffers from low back pain or sciatica, we would begin with a discussion with Dr. Ungar.

 Our typical process involves: